junobuild/workshop/README.md

 Once the satellite is created, we can initialize Juno with its ID.

-First, configure the satellite ID in the `juno.config.js` file.
+First, configure the satellite ID in the `juno.config.mjs` file.

 > TODO: find and replace STEP_1_CONFIGURATION